jdabbasi990/Flutter-karachi-challenge-screen-1/README.md

 # challenge_screen1

-A new Flutter project.
+I am new to flutter and I created this project just by waching the image provided by Flutter karachi team.

-## Getting Started
+## Youtube Clone UI

 This project is a starting point for a Flutter application.